Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 (GRAPH:LinearTrainGraph_0:LinearTrainGraph) end compiling and init graph rumtime.
 ```

-The output will display the names of the layers in the computation graph, and input/output tensor information, including shape, device information, data type, and so on.
+It displays the names of the layers in the computation graph and input/output tensor information, including shape, device information, data type, and so on.

 The advantage of using `debug`  is that the debug information is composed and printed at the same time, which makes it easy to find the problem if there is any error in the graph building process.